Roardom/UNIT3D-Announce/README.md

 ## Supervisor

-Add a supervisor config to run UNIT3D-Announce in the background:
+Add a supervisor config to run UNIT3D-Announce in the background.

+### Configuration

 ```sh
 # Edit supervisor config